Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Mostly everyone is familiar with the Skechers brand, and these Air Run high fashion sneakers come in a lot of colors to match your outfits and are still affordable.

-You may be visiting Paris warmer weather and you may want a pair of sandals to wear exploring.
+You may be visiting Paris in warmer weather and you may want a pair of sandals to wear while exploring.
 I highly recommend these Vionics adjustable strap orthotic sandals.

-I have several pairs of these exact Vionic sandals in several colors that I bring with me *everywhere* I travel.
-They are very comfortable.
-I also sometimes bring along my Vionic Tides flip flops.
+I also sometimes bring along my Vionic Tides flip-flops.
 The toe post is so comfortable which makes wearing these super comfortable.

 If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
 If you like hard-sided better, then you may favor this hard-sided luggage set better.

-Both sets come with TSA approved zippers locks and 8 wheels per piece.
+Both sets come with TSA-approved zipper locks and 8 wheels per piece.
 Either will be great for the plane or train or even your car depending on how you plan to travel to France.

 How To Get Around During Your 5 Days In Paris

-Paris is so very easy to navigate around.
-If you are able and up to it, I’d suggest walking.
-Paris is a visually beautiful city, and there’s much to see and absorb, which you could/would miss if you were not walking.
+I’d suggest walking.
+Paris is a visually beautiful city, and there’s much to see and absorb, which you could miss if you are not walking.

 The metro train system is very extensive in Paris, and probably the best transportation option you have.
-It’s fast, it’s cheap.
+It’s fast and cheap, arriving and departing frequently.
+You can purchase tickets at every station.

-As I mentioned above, the metro is not an option for the wheelchair-bound.
-Nor for those unable to walk long distances or climb up and down stairs frequently and frequently.
+The metro is not an option for the wheelchair-bound nor for those unable to walk long distances or climb up and down stairs frequently.

 There are also city buses and trains to consider when doing your 5 days in Paris.
-And you always have the option to get a taxi or hire an Uber driver.
+You always have the option to get a taxi or hire an Uber driver.

 Quick Tips For Your 5 Days In Paris

 Do not worry about the language barrier.
-I know only a very few basic French words and had absolutely NO difficulties when I visited Paris.
+I know only a few basic French words and had absolutely NO difficulties when I visited for 5 days in Paris.

 You can even use a translator app on your phone to assist with your communications.
 My family and I use Google Translate.

-Buy advanced tickets to attractions whenever possible.
-First off, usually tickets purchased in advance online are often less expensive.
+Buy advanced tickets to must-do Paris attractions whenever possible.
+Usually, tickets purchased in advance online are less expensive.

 Great tips on Paris.